Androidus2/BasicPasswordManager/README.md

 A basic password manager written in c++, using SFML for the UI and AES-256 for the encryption.

 ## Features
--Encrypts all passwords using a key
+- Encrypts all passwords using a key
--Encrypts the key using a master key, which the user has to input when using the app -Ability to generate passwords
+- Encrypts the key using a master key, which the user has to input when using the app
+- Ability to generate passwords
--Adding and removing passowrds
+- Adding and removing passowrds
--Resize support
+- Resize support
--Scrolling through the passwords using either the scroll wheel or the arrow keys
+- Scrolling through the passwords using either the scroll wheel or the arrow keys

 ## Installation
 This repository contains all the files necessary to run the project, but it does require Visual Studio Community with the C++ add-ons to work.
 After cloning, it is as simple as opening the solution file and pressing run.